Kristina01111000/Drws_site/README.md

 - “Holistic Life-Balance Tabulator” is the new name for the scorecard, change it everywhere
 	- Look at https://growingholistically.com/join/, change it
 	- Change it on the scorecard
+	- Switch all 30 day challenge to “try the holistic life balance auto-tabulator”
+	- Change the name on google doc version
+	- all pages
+	- all menus
+	- Check on the other sites to make sure they are correct
+- On https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ add what he is going to send me, add the tabulator to the page